seqeralabs/wave-showcase/example9/README.md

 nextflow plugin nf-wave:debug-task <task hash or name or workdir>
 ```

-In the above on-line command, use the unique task hash id generated during your pipeline’s execution. e.g. `d8/d067e8`.
+For the task hash in the command above, use the unique task hash id generated during your pipeline’s execution. e.g. `d8/d067e8`.

 Note: currently, task debugging is only possible up until the expiry of the temporary token associated with the container’s execution — that is, 12 hours from the task's creation.